HeyYouWhoMe/BroadcastViewer/README.md

 Imagine every drone worldwide reporting it's flight number, drone id and drone id country code, latitude, longitude, altitude, speed, heading, barometric pressure, and a timestamp - _and doing so every second, or even more frequently_ - and you will get the gist about the immense parallel ingest demands that event hubs need to cater for!

+This is also the reason why every forwards-seeking nation should be studying the FAAs initiative, as outlined in the document above.

+You will also realse that a worldwide UAV ('drone') Traffic Management System (UAV TMS) is more than likely going to consist of a distributed set of regional aggregators, so that any receiving, decoupled, application that could display flight data at any partiular location, worldwide, would take it's feed from a UAV TMS Routing Distibutor Hub (UAV TMS RDH, in context, RDH) that drew the information that the user wished to display, from the relevant UAV TMS RA (drone traffic management system regional aggregator), which in turn had taken any of it's feeds from any of numerous, contributing, individual UAV TMS Event Hubs (UAV TMS EH, in context, EH), such as a regional club EH that was managed by an association of enthusiasts, such as an FPV Racing Club, or a regional county-based hub that was managed by local government, or an NGO.

 The concept of a variation of the back-end to this event hub was demonstrated by the author and his hackathon team, a few years ago at a Microsoft Azure Event Hub Hackathon, at Reading in the UK, which is one of the UK's many 'Silicon Valley' regions.
+It will be interesting to see if the video of this event can be uncovered!

 What is totally new, here, is how the drone and remote pilot report this information to the Event Hub endpoints that have been previously demonstrated.

 _Here, you are going to create two Custom Who™ Me Proximity Personas (one for the pilot and one for the drone) that you can share to install on any Who™ Me installation, and then you are going to create your very own Companion App that you can install on any device alongside the Who™ Me app so that you can use Who™ Me to drive your own business forwards.
-We are using this generic case as an example of whatever you can dream up._
+We are using this generic case as an example of whatever you can dream up.
+You may, for instance, just wish to track when the local Postman passes by, or when indivuduals arrive at a particular, ticketed outdoor event._

 The following is an example of a Who™ Me Proximity Persona in raw text form and it actually exists in the Who™ Me App as a Well-Known Proxinity Persona.